Aims to develop an understanding of environmental sciences through the integration of theoretical, practical and field based approaches.

 In the final year students undertake modules on research skills and a research dissertation.
-GIS and remote sensing is continued as a transferrable skill and other modules focus on environmental change and environmental conservation.
-The BSc Environmental Science students undertake a final module relating to applications of water science with a residential field school.
-The marine science pathway students study oceanography also with a residential field school.
+GIS remote sensing is continued as a transferrable skill and other modules focus on environmental change and environmental management.
+The BSc Environmental Science students undertake a module relating to applications of water science and ecotoxicology; the marine science pathway students study physical and biological oceanography.

 Students also have the option to extend their academic studies by electing to study abroad for a year or by working in industry/business.
 This additional year spent away from Ulster University is taken in the third year.
 See details below.

 Find out more about placement awards

 You are on campus five days per week.
 The contact time average is 16 hours per week, 24 hours per week average independent study including academic assessment.